boldbi/boldbi-kubernetes/docs/bold-bi-auto-deployment.md

 ### Steps for Bold BI auto deployment.

-1. Download the files for Bold BI deployment from [here]().
+1. Download unzip the file for Bold BI deployment from [here]().

+2. Navigate to the folder where the deployment files were downloaded from **Step 1**.

-2. Configure the pvclaim.yaml file based on your cluster provider.
+3. Configure the pvclaim.yaml file based on your cluster provider.

     * [Amazon Elastic Kubernetes Service (EKS)](persistent-volumes.md#azure-kubernetes-service)
     * [Azure Kubernetes Service (AKS)](persistent-volumes.mdpersistent-volumes.md#amazon-elastic-kubernetes-service)
     * [Google Kubernetes Engine (GKE)](persistent-volumes.mdpersistent-volumes.md#google-kubernetes-engine)

-3. After connecting with your cluster, deploy the latest Nginx ingress controller to your cluster using the following command.
+4. After connecting with your cluster, deploy the latest Nginx ingress controller to your cluster using the following command.

     ```sh
     kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/controller-v1.2.0/deploy/static/provider/cloud/deploy.yaml
     ```
-4. Navigate to the folder where the deployment files were downloaded from **Step 1**.

 5. Enter the variable information needed to complete the auto deployment in <b>secrets-and-configmap.yaml</b> as shown below.